evertrue/ntp_cluster-cookbook/README.md

 ### Master Server

-You should follow the decommisioning of a master server proccess above and then provision a new **standby**
+You should follow the decommissioning of a master server process above and then provision a new **standby**

 ### Standby Server

-Follow the decommisioning of a standby server then commission a new standby
+Follow the decommissioning of a standby server then commission a new standby

 ## Supported Platforms